rectorphp/getrector-com/resources/blog/posts/2024/2024-08-19-how-to-migrate-codeigniter-to-symfony-or-laravel.md

 ## Step 3: From Models to Repositories

-In most PHP frameworks, the database is not that tightly coupled to the application.
-That's what *M* in MVC standrads for - **model**.
-Symfony is able to work with CodeIgniter models, CodeIgniter is able to work with Doctrine repositories.
-After all, it's only group of arrays or simple objects.
+In most PHP frameworks, the database is not tightly coupled to the application.
+That's what *M* in MVC standards for—**model**.
+Symfony can work with CodeIgniter models, and CodeIgniter can work with Doctrine repositories.
+After all, it's only a group of arrays or simple objects.

 That's why the database is low hanging fruit that we start with.

 <br>

-At first, we have to focus on basic principles - what we need to replace?
+At first, we have to focus on basic principles - what do we need to replace?

-* call data from database
+* call data from the database
-* return them in form of arrays
+* return them in the form of arrays

-Let's see how model class looks in CodeIgniter:
+Let's see how the model class looks in CodeIgniter:

 ```php
 class Coupon_Model extends CI_Model